 Simply speaking, there are two streams in tax litigation: the appeal to the Tax Court of Canada and the judicial review before the Federal Court.
-If a taxpayer wants to take a matter to court, it is important that he takes the matter to the right court.
-If he takes the matter to the wrong court, the court will refuse to look at the case for lack of jurisdiction.
+If you want to take your matter to court, it is important that you take it to the right court.
+If you take your matter to the wrong court, the court will refuse to look at it for lack of jurisdiction.

-Generally, when the matter in dispute relates to the correctness of a reassessment, an appeal must be instituted before the Tax Court of Canada.
-However, when the taxpayer challenges the Minister of National Revenue’s exercise of his discretion, the taxpayer must apply for judicial review before the Federal Court.
+Generally, when the matter in dispute relates to the correctness of a tax reassessment, an appeal must be instituted before the Tax Court of Canada.
+However, if you’re challenging a discretionary decision of the Minister of National Revenue, you must apply for judicial review before the Federal Court.

 Last updated: October 21, 2018